 The lounge is split into two large dining areas with a central communal table.

 I found the lounge quite dark in most sections, however, the long work table gets natural light from the atrium.

-Compared to the Star Alliance lounge at LAX (operated by Air New Zealand), the light contrast is stark, with the Star Alliance lounge enjoying an outdoor patio and wide use of glass.
+Compared to the rival Star Alliance Lounge, the light contrast is stark, with the Star Alliance lounge enjoying an outdoor patio and a more extensive use of glass.

 There was an average selection of newspapers and magazines, including the Sydney Morning Herald and The Age.

-US pin AC sockets widely available throughout, but you need to grab a place at the communal work desk to charge USB devices.
+US pin AC sockets are widely available throughout but you need to grab a place at the communal work desk to charge USB devices.
 Make sure to bring an Australian-US adaptor as airport safety regulations at LAX prohibit the installation of international power outlets.